|

 Since then she has participated in numerous group exhibitions

 in Cape Town, KZN and Gauteng.
-Her ability to document intricate detail
+Her ability

 has brought acclaim for her bird and plant studies.
 Some of these have